SchapiroLabor/nfcore_mcmicro/docs/usage.md

 #### Channel extraction for segmentation

-Channel extraction from preprocessed images that can be passed to segmentation tools can be done using `recyze` by adding the `--segmentation_recyze` parameter and specifying channels to be extracted in the markersheet.
-By default, the whole stack is passed to segmentation tools.
+Channel extraction for segmentation can be performed by setting the `segmentation_recyze` parameter to `true` which runs a custom process that extracts specified channels and can perform max projection.
+Control over what is passed to segmentation tools can be done in the markersheet by adding the optional `segmentation_channel` and `segmentation_compartment` columns. `segmentation_channel` should have values set to `TRUE` for channels that should be utilized for segmentation and extracted.
+If there is no `segmentation_comparment` value specified, the output is a stack containing requested channels.
+Additionally, by specifying the `segmentation_compartment` values to `nucleus` or `membrane` for channels where `segmentation_channel` is set to `TRUE`, individual channels are written to files (which is needed if using Deepcell Mesmer).
+If `segmentation_max_projection` is set to `true`, and multiple `nucleus` or `membrane` values are found in the markersheet, max projection will be applied on the specified compartments.

 #### Segmentation